Book of Mormon Evidences: Evidence for Authenticity and Plausibility, Not Proof

 The critics chuckle that there are NO RIVERS flowing into the Red Sea, at least not anything that could be said to be "continually" flowing.
 Sure, a few wadis might get a momentary trickle during a rainstorm, but nothing that could be the basis for Lehi's lecture to Laman.
 Yet the Book of Mormon has Lehi and his family stopping in an impressive valley with a river that continually (year round?) flows into the Red Sea.
 Slam dunk for the antis?
 No way!

 An excellent candidate location for the River of Laman and the Valley of Lemuel has been found in an entirely plausible location.
-Photographic evidence and other documentation is provided in George D. Potter's article, "A New Candidate in Arabia for the Valley of Lemuel," Journal of Book of Mormon Studies, Vol. 8, No. 1, 1999, pp. 54-63.
+Photographic evidence and other documentation is provided in George D. Potter's article, "A New Candidate in Arabia for the Valley of Lemuel," Journal of Book of Mormon Studies, Vol. 8, No. 1, 1999, pp. 54-63 (PDF).
 Potter reports that in looking for a well in Arabia, about 8 miles north of Maqna on the Gulf of Aqaba, he stumbled across a magnificent narrow canyon that ended in a palm-lined cove on the coast of the Red Sea.
 The canyon actually has a small stream that flows continually, throughout the entire year, and is surrounded by very tall mountain walls.
 This valley is known as Wadi Tayyib al-Ism ("Valley of the Good Name").
-The article is available to FARMS members online, but to see the photos, you need to read the printed publication.
-(Call FARMS at 1-800-327-6715 to join or purchase materials.)
-Meanwhile, I've received permission from author George Potter to display two relevant photos that he kindly sent me:
+I've received permission from author George Potter to display two relevant photos that he kindly sent me:

 George Potter's Photos from the Valley of Lemuel